Thermally driven quantum refrigerator autonomously resets superconducting qubit

 The interqudit couplings hybridize the qudit modes.
-The hybridization, together with the Josephson junctions' nonlinearity, results in a three-body interaction (see SI).
+The hybridization, together with the Josephson junctions' nonlinearity, results in a three-body interaction (Supplementary Information).
 For this interaction to be resonant, the qudit frequencies must meet the condition $\omega_1 + \omega_3 = 2\omega_2^{{\rm res}} + \alpha_2$.
-The $\omega_2^{{\rm res}}$ denotes the $Q_2$ frequency that satisfies the equality, and $\alpha_2$ denotes $Q_2$'s anharmonicity.
+Here, $\omega_2^{{\rm res}}$ denotes the $Q_2$ frequency that satisfies the equality, and $\alpha_2$ denotes $Q_2$'s anharmonicity.
 The interaction arises from a four-wave mixing process: One excitation in $Q_1$ and one excitation in $Q_3$ are simultaneously exchanged with a double excitation in $Q_2$ (Fig.~\ref{Fig1}a)~\cite{ren2020}.
-To control the resonance condition \emph{in situ}, we make $Q_2$ frequency-tunable~\cite{koch2007a}.
+To satisfy the resonance condition \emph{in situ}, we make $Q_2$ frequency-tunable~\cite{koch2007a}.
 We control the frequency with a magnetic flux induced by a nearby current line.
 The device is mounted in a dilution refrigerator that reaches 10~mK.